A Crucial Reminder and a Gentle Warning

 This is a crucial step for most people.
 Articulating your understanding of the question will help, as will the feedback.

-If you don't want to use Reddit, you can also post your question as a comment on one of this course's lessons.
+If you don't want to use my Discord, you can also post your question as a comment on one of this course's lessons.

 Please don't neglect this free opportunity to improve your GRE verbal skills! :)